mainflux/gateways/docs/mfx-1.md

 ## Falshing SD card
 Instructions can be found here: https://developer.solid-run.com/knowledge-base/flashing-an-sd-card/

-Software can be donloaded from here: https://developer.solid-run.com/article-categories/i-mx6-software/
+Software can be downloaded from here: https://developer.solid-run.com/article-categories/i-mx6-software/

 For SD card jumpers 3-4 and 5-6 need to be set, like explained [here](https://developer.solid-run.com/knowledge-base/hummingboard-edge-gate-boot-jumpers/)